 Our room was spacious and featured floor-to-ceiling windows overlooking Downtown Dallas.
 The decor was tasteful and soothing, and it featured a ton of great amenities.
 We enjoyed convenient in-room WiFi, an MP3 player...and even a flat-screen TV embedded in the bathroom mirror.
 Our stay was during the Sochi Olympics, so I was able to watch figure skating while I got ready to go out for the evening.
 It was a nice touch that I really liked!
 Before we knew it, it was time to head out for the evening.

-I had given Michael tickets to see Sting and Paul Simon in concert for last Christmas, so we planned our Dallas trip around the show.
+I had given Michael tickets to see Sting and Paul Simon in concert for his present last Christmas, so we planned our Dallas weekend trip around the show.
 We had never been to an event at the American Airlines Center, and we were quite impressed.
 The area around the arena is very fan-friendly, offering lots of fun restaurants and abundant parking.
 We even discovered that the arena offers a fabulous pre-show dinner buffet at The Chef's Table at The Audi Club.
 This is a great concept -- arrive an hour or so before your show, enjoy a great meal, then walk directly to your seats and enjoy the show!
 We met Chef Mark Mabry, who showed us to the Audi Club and explained the concept.
 We were blown away by the variety of food offered on the buffet, as well as the artful presentation and quality of the food served.
 The buffet included both hot and cold stations offering everything from carved meat to an elaborate cheese and fruit display.
 Add in a tropical cocktail, and our evening was off to a fantastic start!

 |Photo provided by American Airlines Center|